maartene/EscapeWithYourBooty/TECHDEBT.md

 - determinePirateShipPosition returns (0,0) when pirate ship can't be found.
 Is this a valid API?
 - ✅ Usage of tuple (including typealias) for coordinate provides a risk because, you can still use '.0' and '.1'.
 And then the position matters.
 - ✅ `isWithinSea()` should be part a member of `Sea`.
-- Use an enum instead of Character so only valid values are allowed in the sea
+- ✅ Use an enum instead of Character so only valid values are allowed in the sea
+- ✅ Deduplicate finding a ship (navy or pirate)